The Better Business Bureau (BBB) Isn't a Government Agency and Can't Force Companies to Act

-Most consumers think the BBB is a government entity but it's a business membership organization
+Many consumers think the BBB is a government agency that can solve their problems, but it's primarily a business membership organization

 Consumers Surprised By Lack of Results